We exist to end war.

 Traditional approaches to aid often weaken local economies.
 They fail to leave behind local institutions that can offer sustainable solutions, long after all the big aid organizations have packed up and moved on to the next crisis.

 We’re different.
-We invest in small, local organizations who know the people, places, needs, and solutions best.
+We invest in small, local communities who know the people, places, needs, and solutions best.
 We stay and help them grow their capacity—so that when we do leave, we leave behind institutions that are equipped to continue serving their communities.

 Many groups force you to leave some part of yourself at the door, in the name of tolerance or shared identity.
 But it’s only by being together, knowing each other as we fully are, that we can rise above our most divisive, polarizing tendencies.

 We bring our whole selves to the table—our faith, our politics, our identities.
 But most of all, we share the table with each other.
 We value openness and honor for one another.

 Emergency aid is often separated from longer-term considerations such as economic impact, politics, and reconciliation between communities in conflict.
-We believe that every emergency aid decision is a long-term development and reconciliation decision.
+We believe that every emergency aid decision can be a long-term development and reconciliation decision.